Subspace stabilisers in hyperbolic lattices: Arithmetic hyperbolic lattices and involutions

-\begin{definition} Any group $\Gamma$ obtained as $\OOO'(L)$ in the way described above, and any subgroup of $\PO_{n,1}(\R)$ commensurable to such a group in the wide sense, is called an arithmetic lattice of simplest type, or \textit{an arithmetic lattice of type I}.
-The field $k$ is called the field of definition (or the ground field) of $\Gamma$.
-A hyperbolic orbifold $O=\mathbb{H}^n/\Gamma$ is said to be of type I if the group $\Gamma$ is an arithmetic lattice of type I. \end{definition}
+\begin{definition} Any group $\Gamma$ obtained as $\mathrm{PO}_f(\mathcal{O})$ in the way described above and any subgroup of $\mathrm{PO}_{n,1}\cong\mathbf{PO}_f (\mathbb{R})$ commensurable to such a group in the wide sense, is called an arithmetic lattice of simplest type, or \textit{an arithmetic lattice of type I}.
+The field $k$ is called the \textit{field of definition} of $\Gamma$.
+A hyperbolic orbifold $M=\mathbb{H}^n/\Gamma$ is said to be arithmetic of type~I if the group $\Gamma$ is an arithmetic lattice of type~I.